spectov2/NumbleJson/README.md

-# NumbleJSON
+# simplejson parser

-NumbleJSON is a lightweight Java library for easy and flexible JSON serialization and deserialization.
+simplejson parser is a lightweight Java library for easy and flexible JSON serialization and deserialization.
 It provides annotations and utility classes to map Java objects to JSON and vice versa, supporting various customization options.

 ## Features